Providing measles vaccinations for children is essential. But to do that, caregivers must first know about the vaccines.

 In one country, almost half of all caregivers we surveyed stated that it was 'difficult' or 'very difficult' to remember the second measles vaccine dose date.
 Almost half of caregivers surveyed also noted that the appointment date had not been written on their child's Expanded Programme on Immunisation (EPI) card.

-If followed, effective advertising of measles vaccinations to caregivers can be a life-saving measure for children across low- and middle-income countries (LMICs).
-Following poster recommendations and reminding caregivers through simple one-to-one processes can both have a positive effect that has already been seen in countries around the world.
+If followed, the effective advertising of measles vaccinations to caregivers can be a life-saving measure for children across low- and middle-income countries (LMICs).
+Following poster recommendations and individually reminding caregivers are two key ways to raise awareness, and both methods have already been used to increase measles vaccination coverage in both developed and developing countries around the world.
+This is the way forward.

 AUTHORS